Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 5. Stockinette Stitch

-If you’re a pro at knit and purl, learning the stockinette stitch will be easy.
-But the only downside of stockinette is that the edges tend to curl.
+If you’re a pro at knit and purl, then learning the stockinette stitch will be easy.
+But the only drawback of stockinette is that the edges tend to curl.

 Types of Knitting Needles